Bangkok: City of Gemology Schools

 Another great resource that Bangkok offers gemological students are the gem libraries.
 There is a very nice public gem library and museum in the GIT building that boasts 10,000 gem-related books, magazines, and videos and costs less than $1 to use.
 Inside of AIGS there is a school library of about 2,500 books including several complete collections of journals such as GIA’s Gems and Gemology (going back to the 1940’s) and Gem-A’s Journal of Gemmology.
 GIA’s main headquarters in California contains over 57,000 gem-related books but the Bangkok campus only has a small collection of around 100 books for it’s students to use.

 The next highlight of Bangkok is its location.
 Thailand has been producing Rubies and Sapphires for hundreds of years and the Thai gem community in Chanthaburi has been pioneering the heat treatment industry for over 40 years.
-This means that in Bangkok or within a day’s drive from Bangkok to the gem trading town of Chanthaburi, the interested student can visit gem mines, heat treatment facilities, gem trading markets, jewelry manufacturers, gem cutting factories, gem museums, and of course jewelry shops.
+This means that in Bangkok or in the gem trading town of Chanthaburi, the interested student can visit gem mines, heat treatment facilities, gem trading markets, jewelry manufacturers, gem cutting factories, gem museums, and of course jewelry shops.

 Aside from courses in Gemology, there are a number of other gem-related subjects to learn about during a stay in Bangkok.
 If you are interested in gemstone heat treatments, Ted Themelis offers a Ruby and Sapphire Treatment Class.